 Lemon Brownies are super fudgy, with a mouthwatering tang that pairs just perfectly with the sweet lemon icing.
-Mix up a few simple ingredients, pop them in the oven, and you’ll have a tray of decadent, lemon desserts in less than an hour!
+Mix up a few simple ingredients, pop them in the oven, and you’ll have a tray of decadent, lemon brownies with lemon glaze in less than an hour!

 Lemon desserts like this one are as refreshing as they come, satisfying all sweetness cravings without sitting like a rock in your stomach.